NuSTAR/nustar_pysolar/README.md

 Contains code to convert the output of nupipeline into heliophysics coordinates.
 See the jupyter notebook for documentation and an example.
 Also has a standalone python script to convert individual files.

+This directory also contains a jupyter notebook and associated standalone script to produce sunpy-compatible map files.

 ### solar_analysis:

 Empty.
-Will probably contain sunpy specific (or [SolarSoft](http://www.lmsal.com/solarsoft/) equivalent) code for making maps, interfacing with other observatories, etc.
+Will probably contain sunpy specific (or [SolarSoft](http://www.lmsal.com/solarsoft/) equivalent) example code to make pretty figures, etc.

-### offset_files:

-Directory tree that contains the offets for each of the sequence IDs and CHU combinations.
-This (may?) be updated as we get better alignment between NuSTAR and other missions.
-Note that the NuSTAR absolute reconstruction is usually only good to an arcminute or so for solar observations.